AppDaemon/appdaemon/docs/APPGUIDE.rst

             return response, 200

+If the supplied callback is not `async` as in the example above, AD will pass only the JSON data from the request to the callback; essentially running `data = await request.json()`.
+Since the request object needs to be parsed within an `async` callback.
+Thereby making only available a dictionary, instead of the request object.

 The response must be a python structure that can be mapped to JSON, or can be blank, in which case specify ``""`` for the response.
 You should also return an HTML status code, that will be reported back to the